maybeanerd/iu-tech-talk/slides.md

 ---

 # The Fediverse
+Also known as "The Social Web"

+A giant Network of social media services federated by ActivityPub

 <!--
 So, what is The Fediverse?

+The Fediverse -> Social Web

-On the right side, you can see the logo of the Fediverse, which you might have seen somewhere before
+On the right side, you can see the logo of the Fediverse

+giant network of social media services
 -->

 ---
 layout: intro-image-right